LoLoL200/Sun-System/README.md

-# sun_system
+# 🌞 Sun System

-**Sun system**- this is a simple application that tells about the solar system and shows a short description of each planet.
+**🌞Sun system**- this is a simple application that tells about the solar system and shows a short description of each planet.

 clone git:
 ```bach